Table of Contents

 There are additional concerns that women who smoke may face.
 First of all, smoking increases the likelihood that a woman will have trouble getting pregnant.
 It also decreases a man's sperm count and leads to abnormally-shaped sperm.
 If a woman smokes during pregnancy, she increases the chances of miscarriage, prematurity (born too early), having a low birth weight baby, and stillbirth (born dead).
 Researchers believe that smoking may also increase a woman's chances of giving HIV to her baby during delivery.

 Children born to women who smoked during pregnancy or who are exposed to smoke in the home (second-hand smoke) are more likely to develop sudden infant death syndrome (SIDS).
 Children who are around parents who smoke are more likely to suffer from asthma, colds, and ear infections.

 Also, smoking is a major risk factor for osteoporosis (bone disease).
-This is in addition to the risk of bone disease already associated with being HIV+ and being a woman.
+This is in addition to the risk of bone disease already associated with living with HIV and being a woman.

 Finally, smoking can put a damper on your love life by causing impotence (inability to maintain an erection) in men who smoke or breathe second-hand smoke.

 No matter how long you have been smoking, quitting can greatly improve your health.
 Within 24 hours your blood pressure and heart rate drop, and your risk of heart attack and stroke begin to go down.
 Within several months, you can have better circulation and lung function.
 Over several years, you can greatly reduce your risk of lung cancer and heart disease.
 In a large, important study, people who quit smoking between age 35 and 44 lived about nine years longer than continuing smokers.
 People who quit at age 50 are half as likely to die early of smoking-related causes in the next 15 years than those who continue to smoke.

 Quitting smoking or going tobacco-free has other benefits as well: